-Start slowly.
 Begin with a few minutes and gradually progress to 20-30 minutes of exercise, three times a week.

-Pre-Surgery Exercises
+Pre and Post-Surgery Exercises

 These exercises will be reviewed with you in the PreHab Education Class.
-If you have any questions or problems with these exercises, please ask your Physiotherapist for help.
+If you have questions, please ask a Physiotherapist for help.

-Start with 5 repetitions of each exercise with each leg.
+Before surgery start with 5 to 10 repetitions of each exercise.
 Gradually do more until you can complete 10 to 20 repetitions of each.
-Hold each position for 5 seconds.
 Repeat exercises 2 to 3 times a day.